swswsw/eosproj/dex/synopsis.md

 ### View the existing order

 Service and website will browse the blockchain and display the orders to the user.
 Providing an experience that is similar to either OTC site (eg. Huobi OTC) or exchanges (eg. GDAX)

+An index service built by us or third parties can browse the blockchain and aggregate the orderbook.
+Making it easier for the service or website to display the orders to the user.
+More info about this on ## Index service section.
+Website do not need to use the index service, but the index service makes things easier.

+## Index service and API

+An index service can look at the blockchain and aggregate the orderbook.
+This is an optional component.
+This service may be built by us or provided by a third party.
+We define the contract spec.
+A third party could index it from the public blockchain data.
+The index service will provide an API that shows the orderbook and volume.
+The index service API spec will be drafted.